privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

 The following new fields will be added to the plaintext AuctionConfig object sent to the SellerFrontEnd service by the Seller Ad server:

 * _string top_level_seller(optional)_: It’s similar to the seller field passed in the single seller auctions and will signal the
   Bidding and Auction services that this is a Component auction.
-This is passed in the deviceSignals field to the generateBid and reportResult Ad Tech methods.
+This is passed in the deviceSignals field to the generateBid() and reportResult() code by ad-techs.
 The component auction output includes other information required by the client for the top-level auction (for example, allowComponentAuction).

 ```
 syntax = "proto3";